simonesinagra/casting-agency-api/backend/README.md

 - **Permissions**:
   - Inherits all permissions of the **Casting Director** role.
-  - Add a new movie to the database.
+  - `post:movies`: Add a new movie to the database.
-  - Delete an existing movie from the database.
+  - `delete:movies`: Delete an existing movie from the database.

 - **Use Case**: This role is for someone who has full control over the production process and the authority to manage both actors and movies.
 Typically, this would be an executive producer or a senior manager within the organization who oversees the entire production process and has the final say on casting and movie creation.